 Southern Counties Hotels continued to renew planning permission for their hotel on the eastbound side throughout the late 1970s and into the 1980s.
 However in 1985, Lawlor Land Co. submitted plans for a Happy Eater restaurant to be built on the land and this was built, opening in 1986 as the Picket Post branch.

-Also in 1986, Shell planned to redevelop the Forest Edge forecourt introducing new pumps, canopy and sales building but these plans were refused.
+Meanwhile, Shell planned to redevelop the Forest Edge forecourt introducing new pumps, canopy and sales building in 1986 too but these plans were refused.
 The plans were later amended in 1989 and 1990 before being granted permission.
 Plans for redevelopment of the Picket Post were also submitted in 1990 but were refused.
 In 1991, both sites gained Shell's Select store.

-In 1996, the Happy Eater became a Little Chef with a Coffee Stop coffee lounge.
+The Happy Eater became a Little Chef with a Coffee Stop coffee lounge in 1996.
 The Little Chef closed in February 2012 as part of R Capital's closures.
 A McDonald's opened in the old building in April 2014.

 |Rufus Stone (westbound, 6 miles)|

 Rownhams (M27, 15 miles)